 Right now, I’m in the process of fixing my mental health.
 This article is a how-to guide to stop negative thoughts in their tracks, to share the things that I’ve learned in therapy that actually work.

-It’s time to talk about mental health struggles:
+It’s time to talk about mental health struggles in our daily life:

-Recently I had a depression relapse.
+Recently I had a depression episode that led to a relapse.
 I thought that I had the tools to pick myself up and crawl out of the dark hole of depression that I experience.
 We all have our own personal brand of hell, and this day was a particularly dark one for me.

 In my relapse, my anxiety was starting to build and build.
 Eventually when my anxiety peaked, I wasn’t able to combat the negative thoughts that were in my head, with positive ones.
 Not being able to drown out the negative voice in my head led me to a point where I tipped over into a full-blown depression episode.

 My depression in this episode looked like something that I haven’t seen since the beginning of my journey, two or three years ago.
 I found myself on the floor crying, sobbing, hyperventilating and having a full blown panic attack complete with internal negative self talk and very scary thoughts that come along with my depression.

 But something was different this time.
 I had found a tool to combat my depression and anxiety, stop the self sabotage, and get rid of negative thoughts.
 Using a technique called “flipping the script” I was able to stop negative thinking in its tracks.

 Flipping The Script To Combat Anxiety & Negative Thoughts

 I’ve learned how to control my negative thoughts, why I am getting negative thoughts, and how to defeat negative thoughts.
 You can learn how to get rid of negative thoughts too.
 This simple technique will give you a road map on how to overcome negative thoughts and how to remove negative thinking from the mind.